AugustHuangMX/HZDDigitalGarden/content/Coase Bargaining.md

 ---

 Now we know the efficient outcomes could come from the [[Coase Bargaining]], but how are the terms in an agreement decided?
-Now introduce the [[Nash Bargaining Model]]
+Now introduce the [[Nash Bargaining]]